 Offered in partnership with the National Center for Missing & Exploited Children (NCMEC), this 18-hour online training academy is designed to provide evidence-based best practices, enhance valuable skills and share prevention models and systems-based approaches for professionals working with child and adolescent victims of crime and their families.

-Registration for the 2022 Child & Family Advocacy Academy has closed.
+Registration for the 2023 Child & Family Advocacy Academy will open on Monday, October 2nd!

 WHO SHOULD REGISTER?

 This course is designed for professionals working with child and adolescent victims of crime and their families.
 The CFAA is limited to 60 participants.
-Registration will open October 3 and close on October 31, 2022 or earlier if the capacity has been reached.
+Registration will remain open until Monday, November 13th OR until class capacity has been reached.

 WHEN IS THE TRAINING OFFERED?

-The CFAA will be offered Tuesdays and Thursdays for three weeks starting late November to mid December from 1:00pm – 4:15pm Eastern Time via Zoom Meeting.
+The CFAA will be offered Tuesdays and Thursdays for three weeks starting November 28th to December 14th from 1:00pm – 4:15pm Eastern Time via Zoom Meeting.

 WHAT IS THE COST?